Observation of an anomalous density-dependent energy gap of the $\nu=5/2$ fractional quantum Hall state in the low density regime: Density dependence of the energy gap at

-The most salient feature of our data in Fig.4 is the change in the slope of the $\Delta_{5/2}$ versus $n$ curve which is apparent in a markedly positive curvature.
+The most salient feature of our data is the change in the slope of the $\Delta_{5/2}$ versus $n$ curve which is apparent in Fig.4 in a positive curvature close to the density of $5.8 \times 10^{10}$~cm$^{-2}$ or $\kappa = 2.6$.
 At the highest densities $\Delta_{5/2}$ decreases very steeply with a decreasing $n$.
 In contrast, at the lowest densities $\Delta_{5/2}$ has a more gentle slope.
-The change in the slope of the $\Delta_{5/2}$ versus $n$ data occurs close to the density of $5.8 \times 10^{10}$~cm$^{-2}$ or $\kappa = 2.6$.
-Fitting the low and high ends of our $\Delta_{5/2}$ versus $n$ plot with straight lines, we find that in Fig.4 the slope $\partial \Delta_{5/2} / \partial n$ changes by factor of 10.
-Remarkably, this substantial change in slope takes place as the density is changed by less than 5\%.
-This abrupt change in the slope over a narrow density range is suggestive of a transition between two different gapped ground states at $\nu=5/2$ induced by the changing density.
-In the following, we explore the possible origins of this unexpected behavior of the $\nu=5/2$ FQHS.
+By fitting the low and high ends of our $\Delta_{5/2}$ versus $n$ plot with straight lines, we find that in Fig.4 the slope $\partial \Delta_{5/2} / \partial n$ changes by a factor 10, which is anomalously large.
+Remarkably, the anomalous change in the slope of the $\Delta_{5/2}$ versus $n$ curve shown in Fig.4 takes place as the density is changed by less than 5\%.
+This abrupt change in the slope over a narrow density range is suggestive of a phase transition.